What is BYOD?

 Do I need to purchase software?

 The only software you may wish to purchase is security software such as anti-virus.
-All other general-use software is either provided by the college or freely available on the internet.
+All other general-use software is either provided by the College or freely available on the internet.

 Security software is critical for Windows laptops and also highly recommended for Macs.
 There are numerous commercial paid versions, and often new laptops will come with a security suite pre-loaded.
 There are also several free programs available.
-AVG Free and Avira Free are recommended for Windows, Malwarebytes and Sophos Free are suited to Macs.
+AVG Free and Malwarebytes are recommended for Windows, Malwarebytes and Sophos Free are suited to Macs.
 The choice to either buy a commercial product or use a free product is entirely up to you and what you are comfortable with.

 Licensed Software provided by the College